Bill Young Joins the Family Business

 Plastipak now brings in about 90% of the company’s annual revenue and employs approximately 6,000 people around the world.
 Its invaluable, historic importance to the business community involves innovative thinking in packaging for technology, sustainability, and convenience.

-Plastipak’s global influence reaches far with over 40 manufacturing sites located in North America, South America, Europe, Africa, and Asia.
+Plastipak’s global influence reaches far with over 60 sites located in North America, South America, Europe, Africa, and Asia.